Do Large Language Models Perform Latent Multi-Hop Reasoning without Exploiting Shortcuts?: Experiments

 \subsection{Additional Analysis}

-\paragraph{Shortcut-free evaluation is important.} To check the importance of satisfying the desiderata for shortcut-free evaluation of multi-hop reasoning, we perform a comparative experiment with a shortcut-prone dataset and evaluation that does not follow the proposed desiderata.
+\paragraph{Shortcut-free evaluation is important.} To check the importance of addressing shortcuts, we perform a comparative experiment with a shortcut-prone dataset and evaluation procedure that does not follow the proposed desiderata.
 Specifically, we construct a dataset with almost exactly the same distribution of the relation composition types (and thus the bridge entity types) of \dataset{}, but without applying any measure to remove potential shortcuts such as the entity co-occurrence-based filtering or relation-specific heuristics.
-For evaluation, we only check whether both of the single-hop facts are known by the model, and do not exclude the \guessable{} and \unusable{} cases.
+As the evaluation procedure, we only check whether both of the single-hop facts are known by the model, and do not exclude the \guessable{} and \unusable{} cases.

-Figure~\ref{fig:shortcut_free_vs_prone} shows the result; the blue bars show the latent composability on \dataset{} evaluated with the proposed evaluation procedure, while the purple bars show the latent composability on shortcut-prone evaluation.
-The former is consistently lower than the latter, implying that not satisfying the proposed desiderata can overestimate the latent composability of the model.
-For example, the latent composability of Gemini 1.5 Flash is 2.4\% when the desiderata is satisfied, compared to 11.6\% when it is not, which is five times higher than the actual case.
+Latent composability measured with shortcut-free data and evaluation procedure is three times lower than the shortcut-prone counterpart (Figure~\ref{fig:shortcut_free_vs_prone_summary}), and the former is consistently lower than the latter across all models (Appendix Figure~\ref{fig:shortcut_free_vs_prone}).
+These results imply that overlooking shortcut exploitation can overestimate the latent composability of the model.